Cerebral Palsy (CP)

-- Behavioral, emotional or psychiatric disorders may result from dependency on personal assistance and adaptive equipment, low self-esteem, frustration or other limitations.
+- Behavioral, emotional, or psychiatric disorders may result from dependency on personal assistance and adaptive equipment, low self-esteem, frustration, or other factors.
 Behavioral and emotional disorders can also result from the initial brain insult.

 - Incontinence from cerebral palsy (30-60%)